PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

   > Proposals for the large  cluster systems should be submitted as PDF or MS Word documents not to exceed 3 pages.
 The proposal, which can be submitted through an online form . . . etc.

 *IMPORTANT*: The Tiger cluster is designed for large parallel jobs.
-In an effort to dissaude users from running small jobs on Tiger, such as serial R jobs, the scheduler has been configured to penalize these submissions by causing long queue times.
-Della is ideal for serial R jobs.
-If you only have an account on Tiger and you want to run several small R jobs then please write to cses@princeton.edu to request an account on Della.
+In an effort to dissaude users from running small jobs on Tiger, such as serial or single-node jobs, the scheduler has been configured to penalize these submissions by causing long queue times.
+Della is ideal for serial jobs.
+If you only have an account on Tiger and you want to run several small jobs then please write to cses@princeton.edu to request an account on Della.
 Be sure to explain the situation.

 ## The Filesystems